eoinkelly/beginners-working-with-encrypted-files/README.md

 # This is still work in progress - parts may not make sense yet

-# Beginners guide for sending/receiving encrypted files on macOS
+# Sending & receiving encrypted files on macOS - a beginners guide

 <!-- toc -->